 It is important to understand the general architecture of the Apache Kafka deployment.

 The basic concepts in Apache Kafka are producers and consumers.

 Producers publish messages to topics, and consumers consume from topics.
 The brokers are Kafka nodes which store messages for the consumers, ready to be consumed at the rate of the consumer.
 The brokers run in StatefulSets.

-In the same pod but in separate container, we run Prometheus JXM Exporter.
-This approach provides an high level of separation and encapsulation.
+In the same pod but in a separate container, we run Prometheus JXM Exporter.
+This approach provides a high level of separation and encapsulation.
 It is a common microservices pattern called Sidecar.
 The exporter is composed of two main components:

-- a collector that configurably scrapes and exposes Kafka mBeans of a JMX target
+a collector that configurably scrapes and exposes Apache Kafka mBeans of a JMX target

 We can then consume these metrics from Prometheus.
 It is just required to set up the HTTP server address of the Prometheus JMX Exporter in the Prometheus configuration file.
 It is beyond the scope of this article to explain this, for more information please read the Prometheus documentation.